phlippieb/phlippieb.github.io/src/content/blog/magic-version-bumps-for-github-prs.md

 - Restricting the users who can push to master and adding the bot there
 - Using any of the pre-built actions I could find on the Actions Marketplace that supposedly allows pushing to restricted branches, such as [this one](https://github.com/marketplace/actions/push-to-status-check-protected-branches) or [this one](https://github.com/marketplace/actions/push-to-a-protected-branch)

-The problem was that our master branch is protected, and to date, Github just doesn't allow bots to bypass protection rules.
-There have been several discussions asking Github to implement a workaround, touting use cases very much like this one, but the current response is that Github will not do so.
+The problem was that our master branch is protected, and to date, GitHub just doesn't allow bots to bypass protection rules.
+There have been several discussions asking GitHub to implement a workaround, touting use cases very much like this one, but the current response is that GitHub will not do so.
 See [this discussion](https://github.com/orgs/community/discussions/25305), or [this one](https://github.com/orgs/community/discussions/13836), or [this one](https://github.com/orgs/community/discussions/27217).

 One of these discussions had a [terse but helpful comment](https://github.com/orgs/community/discussions/13836#discussioncomment-3175732):

-> So you can do one of two things, build a github app and grant it access to bypass branch merge rules, or have a user who can and have them craete a PAT, store it in the repos as a secret and use that PAT in the action which will act like the administrator bypassing the branch rules.
+> So you can do one of two things, build a github app and grant it access to bypass branch merge rules, or have a user who can and have them create a PAT, store it in the repos as a secret and use that PAT in the action which will act like the administrator bypassing the branch rules.

 At this point, I have spent an inordinate amount of time trying to make my magic version bumps work, so I opted for a less-than-ideal solution: using my own personal access token (PAT).
 It should be clear why this isn't the best solution (if I update my token or leave the team, the CI breaks), but I couldn't justify spending much more time on this task.

 All I had to do now was to create a PAT for this purpose and hook it into the action.
 To create the PAT, I headed to [my token settings](https://github.com/settings/tokens) and created a new one, only selecting the `repo` scope.
 Then, to hook it into the workflow, I decided to use a [prebuilt push action](https://github.com/ad-m/github-push-action).
-I added this to the end of the "Bump Podspec" worflow:
+I added this to the end of the "Bump Podspec" workflow:

 ```yaml
       ...